ZonglinL/ZonglinL.github.io/index.md

 <br>

 ## News and Updates
-- **Aug.
-2025:** I will join ByteDance Seed as a student researcher starting Fall 2025.
 - **June.
 2024：** One paper has been accepted to **ICCV 2025**.
 - **Aug.
 2024：** One paper has been accepted to **ACM MM 2024**.
 - **Feb.
 2024：** One paper has been accepted to **CVPR 2024**.